adramelech-123/adramelech-123/README.md

 ## Hi there!
 My name is Taku 👋

-From Fullstack Alchemist to Web3 Maestro, I'm building the tools to empower individuals and reshape the digital landscape.
+From Fullstack Developer to Web3 Maestro, I'm building the tools to empower individuals and reshape the digital landscape.
 Fueled by a vision of a decentralized future, I'm also delving into the frontiers of blockchain, one line of code at a time.

 ___